 The Murphy’s Law fund

-Because anything that can go wrong, will go wrong, it’s always a wise idea to have a go-to fund.
+Because anything can go wrong, will go wrong, it’s always a wise idea to have a go-to fund.
 Unexpected expenses have the worst timing – when there’s no capital on hand to fix things.
 Being prepared for those stumbling blocks will make all the difference in the world.

 The Murphy’s Law fund should contain a sum that is equal to three month’s salary.
 This amount should cover the monthly expenses just in case things take longer than expected to smooth out.
 Deposit a predetermined amount each pay period and forget about it.